The 2017 edition of the Tour de France started in Düsseldorf. Yes, that's in Germany. And that is not as strange as it sounds.

 - 2017: Düsseldorf-Düsseldorf

-Because of its long history – the current edition is the 104th one – the race also known as La Grande Boucle (the 'Big Loop', for its course around France), is a goldmine for statisticians and trivia fans.
+Because of its long history – the 2017 edition was the 104th one – the race also known as La Grande Boucle (the 'Big Loop', for its course around France), is a goldmine for statisticians and trivia fans.
 Here are a few nuggets:

 - The Tour de France was first organised in 1903, usually takes up most of July, and has been held every year since, except during the World Wars and their immediate aftermath (1915-18 and 1940-46).